linroger/FinanceCompendium/V. Equities and Alternatives/Equities/An Introduction to Equity Markets.md

 fifteen-hundredth (1/1,500) of such rights of Class A common stock.
 Each Class B common share possesses voting rights equivalent to one-tenthousandth (1/10,000) of the voting rights of a Class A share.<sup>2</sup>

-If the A shares are worth US $280,850 and the B shares are worth US$ 187.37, then the ratio of one to other is 1498.91, which is very close to the ratio of dividend and distribution rights (1500:1).
+If the A shares are worth US \$280,850 and the B shares are worth US\$ 187.37, then the ratio of one to other is 1498.91, which is very close to the ratio of dividend and distribution rights (1500:1).

 # 1.4 Preference shares